 Addressing Mexico’s Senate, Dr. Clos roots for urban legislation

 Dr. Clos also encouraged a fair urban legislation, as for example, a bad legislation about human rights leads to bad cities, and bad legislation about redistribution of wealth, has consequences in cities.
-Still and taking advantage of the assistance to the event that gathered policymakers of all the governmental orders, he established the conceptual bases about urban legislation: “The first obligation on urban legislation is to defend public space.
+Still and taking advantage of the assistance to the event that gathered policymakers of all the governmental orders, he established the conceptual bases about urban legislation.

+“The first obligation on urban legislation is to defend public space.
 On second place, it should guarantee public ownership of building rights.
 Also, the establishment of an urban design in the land; and at lasts, the regulation of construction.
-This accompanied by an accurate legislation of sanitation, education, security, wealth redistribution, etc., produces just, integrated, affordable and cultural cities”,” he added.
+This accompanied by an accurate legislation of sanitation, education, security, wealth redistribution, etc., produces just, integrated, affordable and cultural cities,” he added.